e-middleton/A1/instructions.md

 The methods in Group 1 are the same ones you described in your Interface for A0.
 They each have an equivalent method in class `ArrayList`.

 * `set` should update the value stored at the given index and return the previous value (which will be `null` if it was previously unset).
-It should throw `IndexOutOfBoundsException` for invalid indices.
+It should throw `ArrayIndexOutOfBoundsException` for invalid indices.

 * `get` should return the element stored at an index.
-It should also throw `IndexOutOfBoundsException` for invalid indices.
+It should also throw `ArrayIndexOutOfBoundsException` for invalid indices.

 * `size` should return the number of elements stored in the `DynamicArray`.